-REVERSE OPERATION SYSTEM (ROS)
+REVERSE OPERATION SYSTEM (ROS) (See Fig. 12)

 Your tractor is equipped with a Reverse Operation System (ROS).
-Any attempt by the operator to travel in the reverse direction with the attachment clutch engaged will shut off the engine unless ignition key is placed in the ROS "ON" position.
+Any attempt by the operator to mow in the reverse direction without first pressing the ROS button (G) will stop mower blades.
+Ensure the transmission is in the neutral position, move the attachment clutch control to the disengaged position, and then back into the engaged position before continuing with ROS operation.

 AWARNING: Backing up with the attachment clutch engaged while mowing is strongly discouraged.
-Turning the ROS "ON", to allow reverse operation with the attachment clutch engaged, should only be done when the operator decides it is necessary to reposition the machine with the attachment engaged.
+Allowing reverse operation with the attachment clutch engaged should only be done when the operator decides it is necessary to reposition the machine with the attachment engaged.
 Do not mow in reverse unless absolutely necessary.

-USING THE REVERSE OPERATION SYSTEM (See Fig. 14) Only use if you are certain no children or other bystanders will enter the mowing area.
+USING THE REVERSE OPERATION SYSTEM -

+Only use if you are certain no children or other bystanders will enter the mowing area.

-- Depress brake pedal all the way down. - With engine running, turn ignition key counterclockwise to ROS "ON" position. - Look down and behind before and while backing. - Slowly depress reverse drive pedal to start movement. - When use of the ROS is no longer needed, turn the ignition key clockwise to engine "ON" position.
+- With engine running, depress brake pedal all the way down. - Press ROS button (G) and ensure the ROS button is lit. - Look down and behind before and while backing.

+- Release brake pedal and depress reverse drive pedal to start movement. - When use of the ROS is no longer needed, press the ROS button to return to normal operation.
+The ROS button should no longer be lit.

-TO TRANSPORT (See Fig. 15)
+TO TRANSPORT (See Fig. 13)

 When pushing or towing your tractor, ensure transmission is disengaged by placing freewheel control in freewheeling position.
-Free wheel control is located at the rear drawbar of tractor.
+Free wheel control is located under the seat.

-- Raise attachment lift to highest position with attachment lift control. - Pull freewheel control out and into the slot and release so it is held in the disengaged position. - Do not push or tow tractor at more than two (2) mph (3,2 km/h). - To reengage transmission, reverse above procedure.
+- Raise attachment lift to highest position with attachment lift control. - Raise seat and pull freewheel control up and back into the slot and release so it is held in the disengaged position. - Do not push or tow tractor at more than two (2) mph (3,2 km/h). - To reengage transmission, reverse above procedure.